thinnect/tos-identify/README.md

 The IDFY protocol mainly consists of control and status messages.
 Control messages are sent in order to get the target to perform the identify action.
-The target respons with a status message that indicates the current status of the identify action and the time remaining until the end of the current action.
+The target responds with a status message that indicates the current status of the identify action and the time remaining until the end of the current action.
-Additionally it is possible to separately query the device for the current of the identify activity.
+Additionally it is possible to separately query the device for the state of an ongoing identify activity.

 #### Protocol version ####
 Every IDFY packet starts with the protocol version byte.
 The version byte is split into two 4-bit values, indicating the major and minor versions of the protocol, semantic versioning principles are used.
-When a device receives a packet from an incompatible version, then a version error response is sent.
+A version error response is sent when a device receives a packet from an incompatible version.

 #### Protocol authorization ####
 Control messages need to contain an authorization value.
 This is a 16 byte